IriedsonSouto/back-dac-project/README.md

-# projetojpa
+# Goat medicine project
-Mini project using JPA and Spring boot for discipline "Desenvolvimento de aplicações corporativas"
+Mini project carried out in the DAC(Desenvolvimento de aplicações corporativas) discipline, which aims to develop an API using Java and Spring tools.